 Bo: Oh, yes.
 I’m a whole lot more serious about it now since I’m paying for it.

 Reporter: What are some of the things you’re working on?

 Bo: I’m working on an 8-10 minute video piece promoting the department so when it’s finished it can be used in high schools to show kids that sports and the party life isn’t the only thing that you go to college for.
 And that human sciences is one of the areas that they should at least consider.
 That’s the goal of the film.
-Not that if you watch the film it’s saying should enroll human science but it’s just trying to enlighten students who haven’t had any college experience to what the academic side of college is like.
-The video will be used to show at seminars, and for incoming freshman who are probably thinking bout declaring human sciences as their major.
+Not that if you watch the film it’s saying you should enroll human sciences, but it’s just trying to enlighten students who haven’t had any college experience to what the academic side of college is like.
+The video will be used to show at seminars, and for incoming freshman who are probably thinking about declaring human sciences as their major.
 And not to sound conceited or anything, but I hope that young people look at Bo as some type of role model and so forth and so on so if they see me doing this about academics that they will probably take their academics a little bit more serious.
-Here’s this guy playing two sports but on his time off playing he’s busting his butt to go to school trying to get his degree.
-I hope it instills some sort of want to in the young kids to take their school a whole lot more serious.
+Here’s this guy playing two sports, but on his time off playing he’s busting his butt to go to school trying to get his degree.
+I hope it instills some sort of want-to in the young kids to take their school a whole lot more serious.